Eugene Meyer (financier): Chairman of the Federal Reserve

-In publishing
+Publishing

-Purchase of the Washington Post
+The Washington Post

 In 1929, Meyer made an offer of $5 million for The Washington Post, but he was rebuffed.
 In June 1933, he bought the paper at a bankruptcy auction for $825,000, the paper having been ruined by its spendthrift socialite owner Ned McLean, and by the Great Depression.
 Meyer had resigned as Fed chairman just three weeks earlier, and he had no experience in the publishing business.
 But he was prepared to bid up to $2 million for the Post, far more than the other bidders, including William Randolph Hearst.
 Preferring to remain anonymous, Meyer stayed home from the proceedings.

-After weeks of speculation when even his daughter Katharine didn't know the buyer's name, it was finally revealed in newspapers around the country on June 13.
+After weeks of speculation when even his daughter Katharine did not know the buyer's name, it was finally revealed in newspapers around the country on June 13.

 In his statement to the press, Meyer vowed to improve the Post, and asserted that he would operate it independently.
 He also said that he had bought the Post on his own, without the influence of "any person, group or organization."
 He made this statement to contradict the rumors that as a well-known Republican, he would soon turn it into a voice for Republican causes.
 Press reaction to the purchase was positive, with other newspapers being pleased that the Post would not go out of business, and would continue to report the news from the nation's capital; given its important location, said one editorial, rescuing the Post was "a public service."

 An editorial in a newspaper that was identifiably Republican praised the purchase as "good news for journalism."
 While expressing the hope that Meyer would in fact take the Republican point of view, the editorial acknowledged that he probably would not do so, since he seemed to be "no slavish supporter of any party or leader," assuring that under his leadership the Washington Post would be "hard hitting and independent, a paper that nobody can ignore."
 As it turned out, Meyer did take the side of the Republican party on some issues.
 He was opposed to FDR's New Deal, and this was reflected in the Post's editorial stance as well as its news coverage, especially regarding the National Recovery Administration (NRA).
 He even wrote an editorializing "news" story under a fake name.

 Over the next twenty years, Meyer spent millions of dollars of his own money to keep the money-losing paper in business, while focusing on improving its quality; by the 1950s, it was finally consistently profitable and was increasingly recognized for good reporting and important editorials.
 As publisher, Meyer occasionally contributed to stories: his friendship with the British Ambassador, Lord Lothian, led to a Washington Post scoop on reporting of Edward VIII's relationship with Wallis Simpson.